mikedijkstra/totalizer-old/README.md

 ## Metric

-All calculations use one or more Metric objects.
+A Metric is a calculation based on one of your models for a duration of time.
 To create a Metric just use this in your Rails application:

 ```ruby
 Totalizer::Metric.new({ title: 'New Users', model: User })